dflock/duncanlock.net/content/posts/tech/a-marvellous-incomplete-compendium-of-reddit-automatons-bots.rst

-:title: A Marvellous & Incomplete Compendium of Reddit Automatons & Bots
+:title: A Marvellous & Incomplete Compendium of reddit Automatons & Bots
 :slug: a-marvellous-incomplete-compendium-of-reddit-automatons-bots
 :date: 2013-06-19 19:48:54
 :tags: reddit, bots, web
-:meta_description: Reddit had 71.4m visitors last month, with over 2.3m people logged in.
-I say people - but it turns out that not all of the denizens of Reddit are human.
+:meta_description: reddit had 71.4m visitors last month, with over 2.3m people logged in.
+I say people - but it turns out that not all of the denizens of reddit are human.
 There are also bots.
 Lots and lots of bots...
 :thumbnail: /static/images/posts/a-marvellous-incomplete-compendium-of-reddit-automatons-bots/reddit-bots-diagram.png

 .. contents:: Contents: